Yusreen/Predicting-Electric-Vehicle-Charging-Loads/README.md

 This project uses PyTorch to build a neural network model to predict residential electric vehicle (EV) charging loads based on real-world data from apartment buildings in Norway.
 The goal is to forecast the actual energy consumption (in kilowatt hours) during a charging session, which could be useful for predicting energy costs and planning EV charging infrastructure.

 The data can be accessed from this [Link Text]: https://data.mendeley.com/datasets/jbks2rcwyj/1
+Note:

+The project was a  challenge problem as part of the PyTorch and Neural Networks course on codecademy.

 ## Input Features: